-Annual maintenance treatments are generally required to maintain the protection, but individual maintenance requirements will vary with your specific condition.
+Annual maintenance treatments are often required to maintain the results of PDT, but individual maintenance requirements will vary based on the patient’s specific condition.
+During a follow-up appointment, we will discuss your results and create a treatment plan.

 *Results may vary by individual